Policies and Procedures

 Additional Admission Information for IMPACT Intern Program or Residency@TCSJ:

-Applicants who were previously enrolled in another institution’s teacher preparation program must submit a letter of good standing from that institution’s Education Department.
-The letter must be on institutional letterhead and signed by the Dean, department chair, director of teacher education or someone in an equivalent position.
-Applicants from institutions that do not provide letters may petition for admission by submitting a letter explaining the circumstances.
-Each petition will be reviewed, and the applicant will be notified of the admission decision.
+Applicants who were previously enrolled in another institution’s teacher preparation program must submit a letter of good standing from that institution’s education department.
+The letter must be on institutional letterhead and signed by the dean, department chair, director of teacher education or someone in an equivalent position.

-Additional Admission Information for Graduate Studies – Administrative Credential or M.Ed.
-Programs
+Additional Admission Information for Graduate Studies Administrative Credential or M.Ed.
+Programs:

-1. Excellent references from current employer (and other).
+• Excellent references from current employer (and other).

-3. A grade-point average of at least 2.5 (A = 4.0) in the last 60 semester (90 quarter) units attempted for undergraduate degree.
+• A grade-point average of at least 2.5 (A = 4.0) in the last 60 semester (90 quarter) units attempted for undergraduate degree.

 Applicants who are not admitted to TCSJ master’s program must wait a minimum of one year to reapply.

-Clear Induction Administrative Program, Transfer from Another Program
+Clear Induction Administrative Program, Transfer from Another Program:

 POLICY